 When traveling to Mexico, understanding the language can be extremely helpful for getting around.
-Knowing a few basic Spanish phrases for travel can go a long way toward helping you have a fun and stress-free vacation, especially if you're traveling with kids.
+As a Spanish speaking country, it’s not always guaranteed that locals will know how to speak English, or any other language like French or Chinese.
+That’s why knowing a few basic Spanish phrases for travel can go a long way toward helping you have a fun and stress-free vacation, especially if you're traveling with kids.

 Spanish is spoken all throughout Mexico.
 And while some people at hotels, tour companies, and restaurants do speak English, it’s not always a given that you’ll have an English-speaker at your disposal.